 - Sesame seeds and scallions, if desired, as a garnish

-How to make skillet stir fry step-by-step
+How to make Asian Beef stir fry

-Here are the ingredients you’ll need to make sauce for this recipe.
+Here are the ingredients you’ll need to make a sauce for this recipe.
 These are common Asian ingredients that last a long time and are frequently used in many Asian recipes.

 In a small mixing bowl, whisk together the soy sauce, brown sugar, garlic, ginger, vinegar, and sesame oil; set aside.

-Preheat a large skillet over medium high heat.
-When the skillet is nicely hot, add the ground pork, crumbling it to brown evenly, until fully cooked throughout.
+When the skillet is nicely hot, add the ground beef, crumbling it to brown evenly, until fully cooked throughout.

 As shown, I love using my meat chopper – it makes short work of crumbling meat from big chunks into smaller pieces when cooking it in a skillet.

-Drain any fats that accumulate.
-I like to tip my skillet up on one side a bit, then prop it up on a folded hot pad.
 Using your spatula, move the cooked meat to the higher side of the pan so the fats can drain down; use paper towels to sop up the fats, then toss them away.
 So easy!

-Add the cooked stir fry noodles to the cooked and crumbled meat in the skillet; use your kitchen shears to cut the noodles into shorter pieces so the stir fry is easier to eat when served.
+Use your kitchen shears to cut the noodles into shorter pieces so the stir fry is easier to eat when served.

 Add the stir fry vegetables to the noodles and the pork; toss gently to combine.
-Simmer the stir fry for a few minutes, stirring now and then.

-Pour in the prepared sauce and the cooked noodles; simmer 4-5 minutes longer, or until hot throughout.
+Pour in the prepared sauce and the cooked noodles.

 Garnish with scallions and sesame seeds, if desired.